-Taiwan is undeniably a hot spot for travelers for the past few years.
-It possesses an unbeatable mix of culture, history, tradition, food and of course, amazing places to visit and things to do: a wide range of exciting cityscape, the shopping paradise for shopaholics, scrumptious delicacies for eaters, and a mesmerizing countryside to boot for the free-spirited heart travelers.
+Taiwan is undeniably a hot spot for travellers for the past few years.
+It possesses an unbeatable mix of culture, history, tradition, food and of course, amazing places to visit and things to do: a wide range of exciting cityscape, the shopping paradise for shopaholics, scrumptious delicacies for eaters, and a mesmerizing countryside to boot for the free-spirited heart travellers.
+Taipei is one of the most captivating cities to visit in Taiwan.
+If you happen to find yourself with only one single day to spend in the city of Taipei, here is our guide to 24 hours Taipei itinerary, just for you!

 A visit to Taipei without stopping by at Taipei 101 is like visiting Paris without going to the Eiffel Tower.
 Yes, that is true!
 Taipei 101 is an iconic skyscraper in Taiwan and used to be the tallest building in the world between 2004 and 2010.
 It has 101 floors above the ground and 5 underneath.